google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 without any flags.

-The `reserve()` method allows you to request budget for a specific operation and it'll return a boolean to indicate if the budget could be reserved or not.
+The `reserve()` method allows you to request budget for a specific operation and it'll return a boolean to indicate if the budget can be reserved.
 If the budget was reserved, there is no need to notify the user of your background work.

-In the example of push notifications, you can attempt to reserve budget for a "silent-push" operation and if `reserve()` resolves with true, the operation is allowed, otherwise it'll return false and you'll need to show a notification
+In the example of push notifications, you can attempt to reserve budget for a "silent-push" operation and if `reserve()` resolves with true, the operation is allowed.
+Otherwise it'll return false and you'll need to show a notification

 ```javascript
 self.addEventListener('push', event => {